meteor/react-packages/docs/index.md

 1. `react-runtime` - the React library itself
 2. `jsx` - a compiler to compile files with the `.jsx` extension to JavaScript
-3. `react-data` - a mixin to integrate Meteor reactive data sources with React components
+3. `react-meteor-data` - a mixin to integrate Meteor reactive data sources with React components
-4. `react-in-blaze` - include a React component inside your Blaze template
+4. `react-template-helper` - include a React component inside your Meteor template